 Module 13: Risk Events — Contributing Conditions & Loss Result

-Domain 2 begins with clarity.
+Domain 2 begins with that distinction.

 CRISC expects you to understand what a risk event actually is — structurally.